rwth-acis/DVITA1/README.md

 There is an experimental [DVITA2](https://github.com/rwth-acis/DVITA2) app, which encapsulates the OfflineComponents in a web based control panel GUI.

 ###License
-Copyright 2012-2015 Michael Derntl, Nikou GÃ¼nnemann
+Copyright 2012-2015 Michael Derntl, Nikou Günnemann

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this software except in compliance with the License.
 You may obtain a copy of the License at